Ryan Giles: Club career

 On 25 January 2021, he was recalled by Wolverhampton, and loaned the next day to Rotherham United until the end of the season.
 He made his debut for them on 27 January, away at Middlesbrough.
 Coming on in the 88th minute, he scored in stoppage time to complete a 3–0 win.

-On 13th July 2021, it was announced that he had signed on loan to Cardiff City on loan for the 2021–22 season.
+On 13 July 2021, it was announced that he had signed on loan to Cardiff City on loan for the 2021–22 season.
 On 3 January 2022, Giles was recalled by his parent club and left Cardiff.
 At the time of his recall, Giles had registered nine assists, a tally that could not be bettered in the Championship.

 On 31 January 2022, Giles joined EFL Championship side Blackburn Rovers on loan for the remainder of the 2021–22 season.

 On 23 June 2022, Giles joined Middlesbrough on loan for the duration of the 2022–23 season.

+On 28 July 2023, debutant Premier League side Luton Town announced the permanent signing of Giles, reuniting him with manager Rob Edwards who gave Giles his senior debut during his loan spell at AFC Telford.
+The transfer fee was reported to be around £5 million.

+On 30 January 2024, Giles joined Championship club Hull City on a six-month loan.
+He made his debut for the club on 3 February in the home 1–0 win against Millwall.

+On 27 June 2024, Hull City triggered their option to sign Giles from Luton Town, following his loan spell with the club in the 2023–24 season.
+Giles has signed a three-year deal with the club for an undisclosed fee.

+On 23 January 2025, Giles joined Michael Carrick's Middlesbrough on loan until the end of the season.

 International career

 In August 2019, Giles received his first England call-up, for under-20 matches against the Netherlands and Switzerland in the following month.
 He made his debut on 5 September in a goalless draw with the Dutch, starting the match at his club ground, the New Meadow.